‘I’ve been trekking the Kokoda Trail for the past 25 years and have just completed my 80th pilgrimage.

 This preliminary review of the Trip Consultants Master Plan (see Appendix 1) is based on the views of professional Kokoda trek leaders with a combined total of 130 years professional military service and 55 years’ experience in PNG.
 They have led more than 600 expeditions across the trail over the past 25 years.

-The two most important stakeholders in the Kokoda trekking industry were ignored in the development of the Master Plan by Trip Consultants.
+The two most important stakeholders in Kokoda tourism were ignored in the development of the Master Plan by Trip Consultants.
 There is no evidence that any of the consultants involved in the development of the plan actually trekked across the Kokoda Trail and engaged with local landowners and village communities to assess their needs.
 Nor is there any evidence of them conducting a review of the most important stakeholder i.e. paying customers, to assess their needs.

 Appendix C of the Master Plan lists the names of 56 stakeholders interviewed as part of the desktop review.
-Of these only six are licensed trek operators.
+Of these only six are licensed Kokoda tour operators.
 The review does not include any of the concerns raised in my extensive interview with a number of people engaged by Trip Consultants nor does it reflect any aspects of the report I submitted to them.

 By its own admission the Master Plan ‘identifies medium and long-term development priorities which support the identified KI Vision and Goals and highlights key roles and institutional requirements for support implementation’.